Fully Built

 "Things are going so well here at Nest - there's a real community built around our 50-member strong coworking space.

-Most of our members are from Thornbury - there are 5 social enterprises based here which are either non-profit organisations with a business arm, or businesses with a social purpose.
+Most of our members are from Thornbury - there are 5 social enterprises based here which are either non-profit organisations with a business arm, or businesses with

 The people in the space have really started collaborating together: there's events happening, and it's just wonderful.